 Check Zoning By-Laws

-When reviewing zoning by-laws, look for terms like "tourist accommodation", "bed and breakfast", or "short-term rental" among the permitted uses.
-Pay attention to specific zoning conditions - some areas may restrict STRs to certain building types, require a minimum lot size, or limit the number of licences issued in a neighbourhood.
+Access your municipality's website to review zoning maps and land use by-laws.
+For Halifax Regional Municipality (HRM), use the HRM WebGIS portal to input your address and find zoning information.
+For smaller municipalities like Wolfville or Cape Breton, contact the planning department directly for written confirmation.
+When reviewing by-laws, look for terms like "tourist accommodation," "bed and breakfast," or "short-term rental" among permitted uses.
+Pay attention to specific conditions—some areas restrict STRs to certain building types, require minimum lot sizes, or limit the number of licenses in a neighbourhood.

 Get Required Municipal Permits